 - 1. Many respirators are equipped with exhalation valves.
 These may reduce resistance to exhalation and improve thermal comfort.
 However, there is concern that such respirators may allow unfiltered air from the user to enter the workspace.
-A NIOSH study found that filtering facepiece devices with exhalation values provide respiratory protection to the wearer similar to that of surgical masks, procedure masks, or cloth face coverings.
-This study also showed that modifications to these respirators can further reduce particle emissions.
+A NIOSH study assessed filtering facepiece devices with exhalation valves.
+This study showed that modifications to these respirators can further reduce particle emissions.
 For respirator selection, occupational health experts may also recommend using a newer elastomeric-type respirator without exhalation valves. - 2.
 Technicians performing fit testing should wear gloves, a fit-tested N95 or higher level of filter efficiency, or PAPR respirator, and eye protection or face shield. - 3.
 Fit-testing hoods, adapters required for quantitative fit testing equipment, and shared elastomeric respirators, if used, should be disinfected per manufacturer recommendations and dried thoroughly between uses.
 This may require purchase of additional equipment to avoid delay between tests.